Tajh Boyd: Professional career

-New York Jets

 Boyd was selected in the sixth round with the 213th overall pick of the 2014 NFL draft by the New York Jets.
 Boyd was released by the team on August 30, 2014.

-Fall Experimental Football League

 Boyd signed with the Florida Blacktips of the Fall Experimental Football League (FXFL) in September 2014.
 However, he later ended up playing for the Boston Brawlers that season.

-Pittsburgh Steelers

-Boyd signed a one-year deal with the Pittsburgh Steelers on March 6, 2015, and was released by the team on August 18, 2015.
+Boyd signed a one-year contract with the Pittsburgh Steelers on March 6, 2015, and was released by the team on August 18.

-Winnipeg Blue Bombers

-Boyd signed a contract on September 12, 2015, to join the Winnipeg Blue Bombers of the CFL.
-He was released by the team on October 16, 2015.
+Boyd signed a contract on September 12, 2015, to join the Winnipeg Blue Bombers of the Canadian Football League.
+He was released by the Blue Bombers on October 16.

-Montreal Alouettes

-Boyd signed a contract on November 7, 2015, with the Montreal Alouettes of the CFL.
+Boyd signed a contract on October 28, 2015, with the Montreal Alouettes of the CFL.
+He dressed in one game for the Alouettes during the 2015 season.
 He was released by the team on June 19, 2016.